Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Dressing Right for the Big Day

-Try on a few different evening gowns or other outfits that will make you feel good without clashing with the wedding party.
-Colors like red, black, and metallics should be avoided as well as loud patterns.
+Try on a few evening gowns or other outfits that make you feel good without clashing with the wedding party.
+Colors like red, black, and metallics should be avoided, as well as loud patterns.

-Be sure to shop our amazing selection of gorgeous dresses that will help you feel fabulous on the big day.
+Shop our amazing selection of gorgeous dresses to help you feel fabulous on the big day.